|

 actions on touch-screen devices).
 The returned value reflects the size and

-layout of the default Display
+layout of the default Display if the Displayable is

-not currently shown on a Display
+not currently shown on a Display.

 public abstract int getHeight()

-, in pixels.
+Displayable, in pixels.
 The returned value

-indicates the height of the Displayable's
+indicates the height of the Displayable's content area that is available

 in its entirety for the developer to use.
 The content area specifically